Accessible Wedding Venues: Complete Planning Guide - Cheese Wedding Cake Shop

 During venue visits, consider pathways, restrooms, and overall manoeuvrability.

 You'll want to ensure smooth, barrier-free movement throughout the space.
-Take detailed notes about each venue's assistive technologies, such as listening devices or interpreter services.
+Take detailed notes about each venue's assistive technologies, such as listening devices or interpreter services, to provide a seamless experience.

-Remember to communicate clearly with vendors about your accessibility requirements, and don't hesitate to ask for written confirmation of available accommodations.
+Remember to communicate clearly with vendors about your accessibility requirements, and don't hesitate to request written confirmation of the available accommodations.

 Venue Assessment Tools